kumahq/kuma-website/app/docs/dev/introduction/how-kuma-works.md

 ## Dependencies

-Kuma (`kuma-cp`) is one single executable written in GoLang that can be installed anywhere, hence why it's both universal and simple to deploy.
+{{site.mesh_product_name}} (`kuma-cp`) is one single executable written in GoLang that can be installed anywhere, hence why it's both universal and simple to deploy.

-* Running on **Kubernetes**: No external dependencies required, since it leverages the underlying K8s API server to store its configuration.
-Kuma automatically injects the sidecar data plane proxies.
+* Running on **Kubernetes**: No external dependencies required, since it leverages the underlying K8s API server to store its configuration. {{site.mesh_product_name}} automatically injects the sidecar data plane proxies.

-* Running on **Universal**: Kuma requires a PostgreSQL database as a dependency in order to store its configuration.
+* Running on **Universal**: {{site.mesh_product_name}} requires a PostgreSQL database as a dependency in order to store its configuration.
 PostgreSQL is a very popular and easy database.
-You can run Kuma with any managed PostgreSQL offering as well, like AWS RDS or Aurora.
+You can run {{site.mesh_product_name}} with any managed PostgreSQL offering as well, like AWS RDS or Aurora.
 Out of sight, out of mind!

-Out of the box, Kuma ships with a bundled [Envoy](https://www.envoyproxy.io/) data plane proxy ready to use for our services, so that you don't have to worry about putting all the pieces together.
+Out of the box, {{site.mesh_product_name}} ships with a bundled [Envoy](https://www.envoyproxy.io/) data plane proxy ready to use for our services, so that you don't have to worry about putting all the pieces together.

 {% tip %}
-Kuma ships with an executable `kuma-dp` that executes the bundled `envoy` executable to create the data plane proxy.
+{{site.mesh_product_name}} ships with an executable `kuma-dp` that executes the bundled `envoy` executable to create the data plane proxy.
 For details, see the [Overview](/docs/{{ page.version }}/introduction/what-is-kuma).
 {% endtip %}

-[Install Kuma](/install/) and follow the instructions to get up and running in a few steps.
+[Install {{site.mesh_product_name}}](/install/) and follow the instructions to get up and running in a few steps.

 ## VM and K8s support

-The platform agnosticity of Kuma enables Service Mesh to the entire organization - and not just Kubernetes - making it a more viable solution for the entire organization.
+The platform agnosticity of {{site.mesh_product_name}} enables Service Mesh to the entire organization - and not just Kubernetes - making it a more viable solution for the entire organization.

 Until now, Service Mesh has been considered to be the last step of architecture modernization after transitioning to containers and perhaps to Kubernetes.
 This approach is entirely backwards.
 It makes the adoption and the business value of Service Mesh available only after implementing other massive transformations that - in the meanwhile - can go wrong.

 In reality, we want Service Mesh to be available *before* we implement other transitions so that we can keep the network both secure and observable in the process.
-With Kuma, Service Mesh is indeed the **first step** towards modernization.
+With {{site.mesh_product_name}}, Service Mesh is indeed the **first step** towards modernization.

 <center>
 <img src="/assets/images/docs/0.5.0/diagram-05.jpg" alt="" style=" padding-top: 20px; padding-bottom: 10px;"/>
 </center>

-Unlike other control planes, Kuma natively runs across every platform - Kubernetes, VMs and Bare Metal - and it's not limited in scope (like many other control planes that only work on Kubernetes only).
-Kuma can run on both existing brownfield applications (that are most likely running on VMs), as well as new and modern greenfield applications that may be running on containers and Kubernetes.
+Unlike other control planes, {{site.mesh_product_name}} natively runs across every platform - Kubernetes, VMs and Bare Metal - and it's not limited in scope (like many other control planes that only work on Kubernetes only). {{site.mesh_product_name}} can run on both existing brownfield applications (that are most likely running on VMs), as well as new and modern greenfield applications that may be running on containers and Kubernetes.

-Unlike other control planes, Kuma is easy to use.
-Anybody - from any team - can implement Kuma in [three simple steps](/install/) across both traditional monolithic applications and modern microservices.
+Unlike other control planes, {{site.mesh_product_name}} is easy to use.
+Anybody - from any team - can implement {{site.mesh_product_name}} in [three simple steps](/install/) across both traditional monolithic applications and modern microservices.

-Finally, by leveraging out-of-the-box policies and Kuma's powerful tagging selectors, we can implement a variety of behaviors in a variety of topologies, similar to multi-cloud and multi-region architectures.
+Finally, by leveraging out-of-the-box policies and {{site.mesh_product_name}}'s powerful tagging selectors, we can implement a variety of behaviors in a variety of topologies, similar to multi-cloud and multi-region architectures.

-## Kuma vs XYZ
+## {{site.mesh_product_name}} vs XYZ

 When Service Mesh first became mainstream around 2017, a few control planes were released by small and large organizations in order to support the first implementations of this new architectural pattern.